ship-of-the-desert/hw_week_05_day_01_Ajax_API/readme.md

 Your Weather API app HTML must have contain:

-1. A form with an input field to accept a zip code or city name
+1. A form with an input field to accept a city name
 2. A view that will display the city name, temperature and current conditions

 ### Advanced features